Orwell Astronomical Society (Ipswich)

 27 Feb 2023.
 A faint red auroral glow just above the northern horizon (top of image).

 Alan.
-Times and exposures TBD.
+Circa21:00, stack of thirty-six 40 s exposures.
 ZWO ASI294 camera with 4.5 mm Sigma fisheye lens, f2.8, gain 300, colour, rotating shutter.

 An auroral display visible over the UK in late February 2023 caught most observers completely unprepared!
 The display occurred on the nights of 26 and 27 February, and was by far the more intense on the first night, being visible from as far south as Devon.